atoponce/deckware/README.md

 ![deckware-2][8]

 ## Errata
-The suit symbols are emoji provided by [OpenMoji][9].
+The suit symbols and jokers are emoji provided by [OpenMoji][9].
 They are licensed under the CC-BY-SA 4.0 license.
-The text accompanying the suit symbols however is designed by me using the DejaVu Serif font in Inkscape.
+The text accompanying the suit symbols and stars accompanying the jokers however are designed by me using the DejaVu Serif font in Inkscape.

 The accompanying blog post can be found at [Introducing Deckware - a 224-bit entropy exatractor][10].
+Initially, the design only extracted 224 bits with 52 cards, but I realized it could be far more efficient adding the two jokers, and I might as well extract every possible uniform bit out of the deck that I can.

 [1]: https://github.com/skeeto/pokerware
 [2]: https://diceware.com